 The other technique is the skin/SMAS composite flap.
 This procedure repositions every part of the face that displays signs of aging.
 It provides the unique benefit of giving the patient a superior range of movement in the cheek and malar tissues, which creates a more natural result and prevents the facial stiffness that has been associated with previous facial plastic surgery techniques.
 Using this method, Mr Gwanmesia manipulates the skin within this area to achieve a multidimensional result that tightens and lifts the face.

-Using elements of the composite flap technique with tumescence, Mr Gwanmesia has developed a new method of performing facelift surgery, known as the DPT facelift, that has shown exceptional results.
+Using elements of the composite flap technique with tumescence, Mr Gwanmesia has developed a new method of performing facelift and neck lift surgery, known as the DPT facelift and necklift, that has shown exceptional results.

 The Deep Plane Tumescence Facelift